-The lead adult, organising the visit/trip, will always risk assess visits and trips to ensure children are safeguarded and protected from harm before the event is finally authorised by the Headteacher.
+The lead adult (the School Educational Visits Coordinator) will always risk assess visits and trips to ensure children are safeguarded and protected from harm before the event is finally authorised by the Headteacher.

 Visiting speakers, with correct clearance and/or constant supervision are always welcome into school so that they can give specialist knowledge to the children.